RarelyCharlie/rarelycharlie.github.io/_howto/forumlinkext.md

 ![Link at top right of post](/assets/forumlink1.png)

 ### Linked posts
-Forum Links fixes a 7 Cups bug that hides the top of a linked post underneath the navigation bar at the top of the page.
+Forum Links fixes a 7 Cups bug that hides the top of a linked post underneath the blue navigation bar at the top of the page.

 ### Known issues

- - None
+ - A separate 7 Cups bug hides the top of a linked post underneath the blue navigation bar at the top of the page when you click In Reply To at the bottom of a reply.
+Forum Links does not fix this bug.

 ### Removing Forum Links
 If you want to remove Forum Links, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.